 In Pokhara the most frequently visited Tibetan camps are Tashi Palkhie & Jampaling due to their close proximity to the city.
 All the camps have a small Buddhist Monetary.
 If you are there for Tibetan New Year (Feb-March) there can often be colorful celebrations held at the monastery.

 Most of the items for sale are genuine in terms of being handmade.
 Items can and should be bartered for.
 Even if there is a price on them.

 - Carpets & rugs

 There are a lot of people trying to profit off the Tibetan situation.
-Similar to Nepalese orphanages and schools.
-Some are genuine, others are cash generating businesses using the Tibetan situation to draw people in.
+Similar to Nepali orphanages and schools.
+Some are genuine while others are cash generating businesses using the Tibetan situation to draw people in.

 Simply showing up with a camera, clothing, food, money and a good heart will probably do you more good than the people there.
 If you do wish to support a settlement the best place to ask is the UNHCR in Kathmandu.
 They will steer you in the right direction.
 UNHCR in Nepal Address: Dhara Marga-1, Anil Kuti, Maharajgunj, Kathmandu.
 Telephone +977 1 441 2521